The content has been loaded.

 Event

-1913Establishment of the Electra floodwater management authority
+1913Incorporation of the Electra catchwater authority

-1918Start of construction of De Waterwolf pumping station
+1918Start of De Waterwolf pumping station construction

 1920Official commissioning of De Waterwolf